Estimated reading time: 6 minutes

 When walking your older dog, it is essential to check the temperature and weather conditions.
 Senior dogs cope even less with extreme temperatures.
 During the cold season, I would recommend that you purchase a coat for your more senior dog to help their joints in the cold weather.

-Please keep to the same old routes with your senior dog.
+Would you mind keeping to the same old routes with your senior dog?

 Be your dog’s eyes.

-If your dog has started to loos his sign or his hearing, then he is relying on you to keep him safe.
-Bikes and joggers etc. that to him will appear to come out of nowhere will be stressful.
+If your dog starts to lose his eyesight or hearing, then he is relying on you to keep him safe.
+Bikes and joggers, which he will appear to come out of nowhere, will be stressful.

 Try and keep an eye on your surroundings and be prepared.
-If you notice something that you hink will frighten or cause your dog stress, then stop and stoke them gently helping to reassure them that there is nothing to worry about.
+If you notice something that you think will frighten or cause your dog stress, stop and stoke them gently, helping to reassure them that there is nothing to worry about.

-When we are out on walks with your more senor clients we go at their pace.
-This may mean it takes us half an hour to do a 10-minute block, but at the end o the day it is their walk
+When we are on walks with our more senior clients, we go at their pace.
+This may mean it takes us half an hour to do a 10-minute block, but at the end o the day, it is their walk.

-It is important to remember not to rush the or ake the exercise ore than they want t.
+It is important to remember not to rush them or make them exercise more than they want t.

-If during the walk they decide to have a lie-down for a few minutes then let them, they are telling you they need a rest
+If they decide to lie down for a few minutes during the walk, let them.
+They are telling you they need a rest.

 Indoor games and exercising an elderly dog

-All dogs, including seniors, benefit from exercise and indoor games, especially when the weather is either too hot, cold or wet
+All dogs, including seniors, benefit from exercise and indoor games, especially when the weather is too hot, cold or wet.

-Playing brain games with your senior dog also allows you to have some quality time together
+Playing brain games with your senior dog allows you to have quality time together.

 Exercise for senior dogs

-Below are a few simple ideas of exercise you can do with your senior dog
+Below are a few simple ideas of exercises you can do with your senior dog

-Even the most senior of dogs will still want to go out for a gentle stroll and enjoy the outdoors.
-This may mean shorter walks with the opportunity to rest
+Even the most senior dogs will still want to go for a gentle stroll and enjoy the outdoors.
+This may mean shorter walks with the opportunity to rest.

 It has been proven that swimming can be an excellent exercise for older dogs as it is gentle and doesn’t put much strain (if any) on the older joints.
 You must dry them off thoroughly when they have had their swim.
 This will prevent them from getting cold.

-Generally speaking, older dogs will keep their scent of sell.
+Generally speaking, older dogs will keep their sense of smell.
 In this case, like all dogs, they will enjoy scent games.
-The advantage of scent games is not only does it help tire them out but it keeps the brain active and in working order
+The advantage of scent games is that not only does it help tire them out, but it keeps the brain active and in working order.

 Senior dogs still love to play their favourite game.
-However, you may need to be a bit more gentle and a bit ore slower.
-It is also essential to try and not make them have to jump etc
+However, you may need to be a bit more gentle and slower.
+It is also essential to try and not make them have to jump etc.

 As a rule, dogs like to socialise.
 This is the same as they get older.
 Try and meet up with a dog of similar age and mobility so they can enjoy some time together.
 It is important to be aware some senior dogs can get grumpy around puppies and younger dogs that want to play and be busy.

 “you can’t teach an old dog new tricks”.
 This is not true.
 My 11-year-old collie loves learning new tricks and brain games.
 They may take longer to get it.
-Try teaching them some new tricks to help keep their brain active
+Try teaching them some new tricks to help keep their brain active.

 Maybe your dog has some mobility issues, so walking is a struggle.
-If this is the keep them case it is still vital for them to have exercise of some sort so they can enjoy a certain quality of life
+If this is the case, it is still vital for them to have exercise of some sort so they can enjoy a certain quality of life.

 Consider acupuncture, physiotherapy, hydrotherapy or massage techniques that might help them.

-Wooden floors – put down non slip rugs so they can grip easer.
-This makes it easier for senior dogs that aren’t so steady on their feet to walk rather than having legs slip in all directions
+Wooden floors – put down non-slip rugs so they can grip easier.
+This makes it easier for senior dogs that aren’t so steady on their feet to walk rather than having their legs slip in all directions.

-It is essential that you keep an eye of their nails as they won’t be walking as much on concrete etc to wear them down.
-As a result, they may need clipping
+You must keep an eye on their nails as they won’t be walking as much on concrete, etc., wearing them down.
+As a result, they may need clipping.

 You may also be interested in 5 things your old dog would like you to understand